truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

    * Open 28967 for both TCP and UDP.
    * Open ports 7777 and 8888 for outbound communication.

-   Alternatively, se a dynamic DNS (DDNS) service such as NoIP to to [create a host name](#creating-a-ddns-host-name) to use if you do not have a static IP address for the system nodes.
+   Alternatively, use a dynamic DNS (DDNS) service such as NoIP to [create a host name](#creating-a-ddns-host-name) if you do not have a static IP address for the system nodes.

 6. Create a publicly-available domain name to access the Storj application.
 Point this to your router public IP address.